lars1050/CSC210-S21/Labs/Lab1_Accounts/README.md

   public addTransaction(String desc, Double amount);
   ```

 - Wherever you make a transaction (e.g. deposit, withdrawal, etc.) in Checking or Visa, create a corresponding transaction and add to the transactions list.
-For example, if you make a withdrawal of $40.00, you would want to call `public void addTransaction("withdrawal",-40)`.
+For example, if you make a withdrawal of $40.00, you would want to call `public void addTransaction("withdrawal",-40.00)`.

-- Add the Account method `public vlid printTransactions()` to print the transaction list.
+- Add the Account method `public void printTransactions()` to print the transaction list.
 Print a heading first that includes account information.
 You can use the `toString()` method of Account for this.
 For example, the heading might look like:
-  _Transactions for Account 23610002 (Annika Haas) $150.00_.
+  _Transactions for Account 23610002 (Annika Haas) balance $150.00_.

-The last step is to complete `report.txt` to provide a status report for each component.
+6. The last step is to complete `report.txt` to provide a status report for each component.

 Lab Is Complete!
+Good work!